History of Halloween and Its Traditions

 The very term Jack O' Lantern suggests an Irish connection as many Irish surnames are prefixed by O'.

 It is true that Halloween and many of its traditions in the U.S. were brought here from Ireland.
-Jack O' Lanterns or carved pumpkins are one such custom - well the Jack O' Lantern tradition is Irish - the use of pumpkins to make Jack O' Lanterns is an American modification.
+Jack O' Lanterns or carved pumpkins are one such custom - while the Jack O' Lantern tradition is Irish - the use of pumpkins to make Jack O' Lanterns is an American modification.

 There is an old Irish tale about a man named Stingy Jack who managed to get both God and the Devil mad at him.